• Skip to primary navigation

 • Combine the maple syrup and water in a small bowl.
 Brush the mixture on your unbaked pie.

-• Slice and serve the apple pie with a few dollops of cream or ice cream.
+• Slice and serve the apple pie with vegan ice cream, whipped cream or custard.
 Enjoy!

 Notes

-1. To make this apple pie gluten-free, use a 1:1 gluten free all purpose flour OR 1 ½ cups (150g) almond flour and 1 cup (160g) gluten-free flour all-purpose flour.
+1. To make this apple pie gluten-free, use a good 1:1 gluten free all-purpose flour OR 1 1/2 cups (150g) almond flour, 3/4 cup (120g) gluten-free flour all-purpose flour and 1/4 cup (40g) tapioca flour.
 If you use almond flour, your pie crust may brown quicker so just cover your pie with aluminum foil if needed.

 3. Apples were weighed after they were peeled and cored.
 You can leave your apples unpeeled if you prefer.